+So that’s it.
 You’ve decided to call it a day.
-It’s time to hang up the briefcase, close the laptop and burn the business jargon dictionary.
-A life of leisure beckons.
+It’s time to hang up the briefcase, close the laptop and run off to the beach/pub/golf course (delete as appropriate).

 If you’ve had professional indemnity insurance (PI) for some time, you’re probably aware it’s a ‘claims made’ policy.

 In simple terms, that means negligence claims against you are only covered if your policy is running at two points: when you do the work and when the claim is reported.

 If you cancel your policy, and a client subsequently claims against you, the claim isn’t covered – even if it relates to work you did when the policy was up and running.